Rolakamin/Telecom-Customer-Churn-Analysis/README.md

 - Are there specific cities or geographic areas with significantly higher churn rates that require targeted retention efforts?
 - How effective is the company at retaining new customers, and what is the first-year retention rate?

+- How many customers joined, stayed, or churned during the last quarter?

+- What are the characteristics of customers who churned versus those who stayed?

+- What are the main drivers of customer churn?

+- Is the company losing high-value customers disproportionately?

+- Which customer segments show the highest churn risk?

+- Where should retention efforts be focused for maximum impact

 ## Dataset Overview

 Dataset Overview